Energy in the Middle East

-Energy in the Middle East describes energy and electricity production, consumption and import in the Middle East.
-Energy policy of the Middle East will describe the politics of the Middle East related to energy more in detail.
+Energy in the Middle East describes energy and electricity production, consumption, import, natural gas, ecological concerns and climate change in the Middle East.

 Primary energy use

 Energy export

-Energy export from the Middle East in 2010 was 12,228 TWh.
-The major exporters were Saudi Arabia 37.2%, Qatar 14.3% and Iran 12.9%.
+The total energy export from the Middle East in 2010 was 12,228 TWh.
+The region's three largest exporters were Saudi Arabia 37.2%, Qatar 14.3% and Iran 12.9%.

 Oil

-In 2009 the largest share of oil production was in the Middle East (24 million barrels daily, or 31 per cent of global production).
-According to Transparency International based on BP data regionally the largest share of proved oil reserves is in the Middle East (754 billion barrels, constituting 51 per cent of global reserves including oil sands and 57 per cent excluding them).
-According to BP of the world oil reserves were in Saudi Arabia 18%, Iran 9%, Iraq 8%, Kuwait 7% and UAE 7%.
+As of 2009. the largest share of global oil production was located in the Middle East.
+A share which produces 24 million barrels daily, making up 31 percent of global production.
+According to Transparency International and based on BP data, regionally the largest share of proved oil reserves is in the Middle East.
+The total is estimated to be 754 billion barrels, constituting 51 percent of global reserves, including oil sands, and 57 percent while excluding oil sands.
+According to BP, the global oil reserves were found primarily Saudi Arabia with 18% of the world's oil reserves, Iran having 9%, Iraq with 8%, Kuwait at 7% and UAE possessing 7%.

 In June 2015, Jim Hollis, CEO of NEOS, during “Oil and Gas: Governance and Integration” forum, stated that Lebanon’s potential offshore natural gas reserves are estimated at 25 trillion cubic feet, according to initial estimates carried out in the country's exclusive economic zone.

+It was estimated in 2009 that the total proven oil reserves present within the MENA region amounted to 813.8 billion barrels of oil equivalent (BBOE).
+The nations with the largest volumes of BBOE are Saudi Arabia which possesses 264.2 BBOE, Iran holding 138.4 BBOE, and Iraq with 101.5 BBOE.

 Natural gas

-Middle Eastern countries possess about 41 per cent of natural gas reserves.
-According to BP in 2009 of the proved gas reserves were in Iran 16% and Qatar 14%.
+Countries within the MENA region currently hold about 40 percent of the world's natural gas reserves.
+As of 2022, both Iran and Qatar hold the highest amount of proven natural gas reserves with 32.1 trillion cubic meters and 24.7 trillion cubic meters respectively.

+Natural gas in Iran

+Iran's first ventures into natural gas began in the 1930's when the chairman of the Anglo-Persian Oil Company, John Cadman, turned down the Iranian government's proposals to start natural gas extraction due to the time and resources he believed would be required.
+In the early 1940's, American engineering company Morrison-Knudsen provided enough recommendations for a convincing plan to be formed and presented to the Anglo-Persian Oil Company, now renamed The British Petroleum Company, which would one day become B.P. p.l.c, commonly known as B.P.

+Despite holding 15.8% of the world's total natural gas, Iran exports just 1% of the world's natural gas due to sanctions and global relations.
+Although Iran does not export a significant amount of natural gas worldwide, Iran has used natural gas to support domestic industrialization since the 1960's.